 How can I limit my risk, or my family’s risk, of infection?
 Am I at a higher risk for severe complications from COVID-19?
 To limit exposure and risk of infection, the Centers for Disease Control and Prevention (CDC) advises avoiding crowded areas, washing hands with soap frequently and for at least 20 seconds, not touching your face and disinfecting high-contact surfaces.

 The CDC has identified high-risk groups for severe illnesses from COVID-19 as those aged 65 years and older, those living in a nursing home or long-term care facility and those with existing conditions.
 These include chronic lung disease, serious heart conditions, severe obesity and associated concerns like diabetes, renal failure and liver disease.
 Those with compromised immune systems, such as those undergoing treatment for cancer, are among those at high risk.
+The use of a cloth mask over nose and mouth contributes greatly to diminishing the spread of COVID-19.

 Information about the risks from the coronavirus continues to change, so asking your doctor about your specific risks and suggested preventative measures ensures that you receive the most up-to-date information.